hungryed/moose/README.md

     puts "in suite after suite hook" end end
 ```

 ### Test Group Configuration
-Defined in the test group directory
-This is where you can set your test group hooks for a smaller set of tests
+The config file for test groups is defined in the `#{app}_group` directory.
+This is where you can set hooks for a single group of tests, as opposed to a global hook run before or after the entire suite.

 ```ruby
 Moose.configure_test_group do |config|